Your club

 For further information on any of these membership perks, please contact Damaris in the club office on 01-833 6214 or office@clontarfrugby.com.

-As President, I would like to give a warm welcome for the return to rugby to all our members, supporters, visiting teams and match day officials who make the journey to Castle Avenue this season.
+As President of Clontarf FC, in it’s 149th year, I would like to extend a warm welcome to our members, players, supporters, visiting teams & match officials to Castle Avenue for the 2025/26 season.

 John O'Driscoll Announced as New Irish Rugby Football Union President, Aviva Stadium, Dublin 7/8/2025